Pedestrian Safety Action Plan

 In recent months, NCTCOG staff has conducted the first annual review of the Plan.
 Proposed updates include an environmental Justice analysis and a section related to annual monitoring and outcomes.
 Additionally, minor edits were made to Appendix B to delete duplicative tables and to add Environmental Justice information to the PPSC/SPSC and county maps.
 The proposed 2022 Update can be viewed as red-lined PDFs, linked below.

-Regional Pedestrian Safety Action Plan (2022 Update, red-line version)
+Regional Pedestrian Safety Action Plan (2022 Update, red-line version for adoption)